Genealogy-valued Feller diffusion: Ultrametric measure spaces and concatenation semigroups

-For continuous mass branching processes the \Levy{} measure of the genealogical process takes a special form, which allows to decompose the state even into depth-$h$ \emph{single ancestor} subfamilies given by i.i.d.\ $\U(h)$-valued random variables.
+That means that for each $h>0$ the state of the $\U$-valued Feller diffusion can be decomposed into depth-$h$ \emph{single ancestor} subfamilies where the subfamilies are given by i.i.d.\ $\U(h)$-valued random variables.